a-tonchev/react-boilerplate/README.md

 ### Handling User Login and Authorization

-The whole user registration is handled in the UserContext file (/contexts/UserContext.js) using the  local storage of the browser to store the userData and the language variables.
-After login the user data is stored in the localstorage.
-When the app starts the context loads automatically the user data from the local storage.
-You can store also the login token in local storage or in cookies, depending on the way you want to handle your system.
+The whole user registration is handled in the user recoil store file (/users/stores/userStore.js) using the  localForage to store the userData and the language variables.
+After login the user data is stored in the localForage.
+When the app starts the recoil loads automatically the user data from the localForage.
+You can store also the login token in localForage or in cookies, depending on the way you want to handle your system.

 #### userData: